webdriverio/webdriverio/SRS Document.md

 This documentation may be understood by anybody with a basic understanding of programming.
 But the focus is on Software Architects, Project Managers, Developers, Documentation Writers and Testers.

-WebdriverIO is characterized as a simple and accessible tool for creating web and mobile app tests.
+In general, WebdriverIO is characterized as a simple and accessible tool for creating web and mobile app tests.
 It is accessible to anyone who wants to learn how to write frontend tests and needs some assistance.
-There are also a brief lessons with documentation to assist new users to get more familiar with the software.
-Futhermore, there is an active community on the GitHub where anyone can ask some questions regarding WebdriverIO.

 ## 1.3 Product Scope
 Browser automation is the process of automatically executing instructions in a web browser to reach levels of efficiency and speed that would be difficult to achieve manually.
-There are many various web browser automation software are available for developers.
+There are many various web browser automation software are available.
 One of the popular examples is Selenium.
+Selenium is the most widely used web browser automation tool that has been around the longest (since 2004).
 Selenium supports most programming languages except JavaScript.
 While WebdriverIO is considered Webdriver/Selenium 2.0 JavaScript bindings for Node.js.
 However, it would be a mistake to think that WebdriverIO is a just JavaScript version of Selenium.
-WebDriverIO is a full test framework with various additional features which lets the developer to control online and mobile apps with just a few lines of code.
+WebdriverIO is a full test framework with various additional features which lets the users to control online and mobile apps with just a few lines of code.

 ### Advantages
 * It would be easy to start and get used to for beginners.
 (The installation process is straightforward and quick.
 The proccess itself described in the [documentation page](https://webdriver.io/docs/gettingstarted) )
-* Built in wait testing (WebDriverIO supports automatic and explicit waiting instuctions)
+* Built in wait testing (WebdriverIO supports automatic and explicit waiting instuctions)
 * Extendable (It's easy to add assistance functions, as well as more complex sets and variations of existing instructions.)
 * Integration with CI tools (e.g. Jenkins, Bamboo, Github)
-* Readable syntax (WebDriverIO allows the user to run all instruction in sync mode which can improve the readibility.)
+* Readable syntax (WebdriverIO allows the user to run all instruction in sync mode which can improve the readibility.)

 ## 1.4 Acronyms and Definitions
+- User
 - Cross browser testing is a kind of testing that allows you to see if your website works as expected when viewed through various combinations of browsers and/or operating systems.
 - Web frameworks is a software framework that helps developers create web applications such as web services,